 The function of DNA is to store genetic information.
-The genetic information stored in DNA is transcribed to produce RNA molecules, and in some cases, the RNA molecules are then translated to produce proteins that control the phenotype of the cell.
 To store genetic information effectively, it is important that the sequence of DNA remains unchanged from generation to generation.
 However, DNA replication can make mistakes; recall one mistake is made every 10 to 100 million nucleotides incorporated into daughter DNA strands in bacteria.
-Further, environmental agents, such as ionizing radiation, ultraviolet light, and the polycyclic aromatic hydrocarbons found in cigarette smoke can damage the DNA.
+Further, environmental agents, such as ionizing radiation, ultraviolet light, and a myriad of chemicals found in cigarette smoke can damage DNA.
 DNA damage is often detrimental; DNA damage worsens protein activity and negatively affects phenotype.
 As a result, it may seem that it would be beneficial to fix all replication errors or DNA damage but remember, changes in the DNA sequence can be advantageous in some cases.
 Alterations in the DNA sequence can create new alleles is a population.
 Evolution requires this diversity of alleles in populations; natural selection chooses which allele combinations survive and reproduce in a particular environment.
 For this reason, a low level of mutation is required for evolutionary change.

 What is a mutation?

-A mutation is a change in the genetic material that is inherited by daughter cells after cell division.
+A mutation is a change in the genetic material that is inherited by the daughter cells at the conclusion of cell division.
 In most cases, an incorrect nucleotide is replaced with the correct one before the cell divides; therefore, based on the definition above, this type of change would not be considered a mutation.
 Only nucleotide changes that remain after cell division are mutations.

-When environmental agents (ionizing radiation, ultraviolet light, polycyclic aromatic hydrocarbons) damage the DNA double-helix, induced mutations occur.
+When environmental agents (ionizing radiation, ultraviolet light) damage the DNA double-helix, induced mutations occur.
 In other cases, DNA polymerases inadvertently incorporate an incorrect nucleotide into the daughter DNA strand during DNA replication.
 This DNA replication error is called a spontaneous mutation.

 - What is the definition of mutation?